mingislight/mingislight.github.io/_posts/2025-08-21-VPN-the-plug.md

 </div>

 We had a problem.
-Some remote computers were set up the wrong way and could no longer connect to the hospital network.
+Some remote computers were set up incorrectly and could no longer connect to the hospital network.
 The usual solution was heavy: ship the machines back to us, wipe them clean, put them back into the domain, and send them out again.

 That was the plan.